project-chip/connectedhomeip/docs/silabs/thread/RCP.md

 communicates with the higher layers of the Thread stack running on the Raspberry Pi over a USB connection.

-First, in order to flash the RCP, it should be connected to your laptop directly over USB.
+First, in order to flash the RCP, connect it to your laptop directly by USB.

 <!-- In order to for the OTBR to work, both the RCP and
 the OTBR need to be built off a commit that allows them to communicate properly. -->